 Upon successful completion of a foreign language proficiency exam, an additional 5% bilingual pay will be paid to employees who use a second language on a regular basis in the normal course of business.

-This classification is scheduled to receive general wage increases of 4% in July 2023 and 4% in July 2024.
+This classification is scheduled to receive a general wage increase of 4% in July 2024.

 Placer County offers a comprehensive benefits package to employees, including: